 Toddlers: How They Play

-Toddlers are becoming aware of the function of objects, so they're more likely to stack blocks, babble into a toy phone, or drink from a "big kid" cup.
-In addition, the concept of pretend play starts to emerge.
+Toddlers are becoming aware of the function of objects.
+They like to stack blocks, babble into a toy phone, or drink from a "big kid" cup.
+The concept of pretend play starts now.
 Your little one might tuck a baby doll into bed at night or make "choo choo" noises while pushing a toy train.

-This kind of pretend play lays the groundwork for preschool play, when using the oven timer in a play kitchen or ringing the bell in a pretend fire truck signifies your child's growing understanding that each item serves a purpose.
+This lays the groundwork for preschool play, when using the oven timer in a play kitchen or ringing the bell in a pretend fire truck signifies your child's growing understanding that each item serves a purpose.

-During this time, your tot also will begin to differentiate colors and shapes — so choose toys that are bright, colorful, and fun for little hands to hold.
+Your toddler also will begin to differentiate colors and shapes.
+So choose toys that are bright, colorful, and fun for little hands to hold.
 By age 2, most toddlers can kick a ball, scribble with a crayon, and build towers four or more blocks tall.
 By age 3, they can do simple puzzles and pedal a tricycle.